More about Planswell

 Precipitation

-Arizona gets a whopping 12.6″ of precipitation per year on average.
+Arizona gets 12.6″ of precipitation per year on average.
 Florida, on the other hand, gets 54″ on average.

 Humidity